Franz Schwede: Gauleiter of Pomerania

 Schwede's political career continued its steady rise when, in November 1933, he was elected to the Reichstag from electoral constituency 26, Franconia.
 He also became a holder of the Golden Party Badge.
 On 1 July 1934, he was appointed Regierungspräsident (District President) of Lower Bavaria and the Upper Palatinate.
 Around the same time the existing Gauleiter of the Prussian Province of Pomerania, Wilhelm Karpenstein, ran afoul of NSDAP headquarters and was arrested during the Night of the Long Knives.
 Schwede's loyalty was rewarded when Hitler appointed him to the powerful NSDAP Gauleiter position in Pomerania on 21 July 1934 and made him Oberpräsident of the provincial government on 30 July.
+He succeeded Rudolf zur Bonsen in the government post, and he also became president of the Pomeranian Provincial Council.
 Thus Schwede united under his control the highest Party and governmental offices in the province.

 Schwede moved to Stettin, forced 23 of the 27 District Kreisleiters out of office, and replaced Karpenstein's staff with loyal friends from Coburg, including: Arno Fischer as state building surveyor, Kuno Popp as Gau propaganda leader and regional representative of the Reich Ministry of Public Enlightenment and Propaganda, Alfred Seidler as Gau treasurer, Johannes Künzel as a regional representative of the German Labor Front, Emil Mazuw as SS-Stabsführer of SS District XIII Pomerania, and Werner Faber as Lord Mayor of Stettin.

-On 9 September 1935, Schwede was made a member of the Academy for German Law.
-In the March 1936 Reichstag election, he was returned from electoral constituency 6, Pomerania.
-In May 1937 he was promoted to SA-Gruppenführer and in November 1938 to SA-Obergruppenführer.
+On 8 November 1934, Schwede was named to the Prussian State Council; on 9 September 1935, he was made a member of the Academy for German Law; and at the March 1936 Reichstag election, he was returned from electoral constituency 6, Pomerania.
+He would retain all these positions until the fall of the Nazi regime.
+In May 1937, he was promoted to SA-Gruppenführer and, in November 1938, to SA-Obergruppenführer.
 That same year, he became Chairman of the Reich League of Former Professional Soldiers (Reichstreubundes ehemaliger Berufssoldaten).
 During 1938-39, the German Pomeranian province was enlarged.
 Most of Grenzmark Posen-West Prussia and two counties in Brandenburg were made a district, further expanding the area he controlled.
 During the Reichskristallnacht on 9 November 1938, Schwede oversaw the destruction of the Pomeranian synagogues.
 The next day, all male Stettin Jews were deported to Oranienburg concentration camp and kept there for several weeks in order to increase the level of terror.